RootsTech and Relatives at RootsTech - FAQ

 • FamilySearch Chat:

 • Website: Sign in to your FamilySearch.org account on the website.
-In the top right corner, click the overlapping speech bubbles (that display "Chat"), to contact others at any time.
-You will see the same experience as with RootsTech Chat, and any messages sent to individuals will be in the Private Chat section.
+In the top right corner, click the overlapping speech bubbles (that display "Chat") to contact others at any time.
+You see the same experience as with RootsTech Chat, and any messages sent to individuals are in the Private Chat section.

-• App: Open the mobile Family Tree app on your device, and go to the More section.
-Here you will find the FamilySearch Chat and will see the same messages you see online if you have allowed notifications from the Family Tree app to pop-up on your device.
-These notifications will also include chat messages that are sent to you.
-These messages will remain in the list of chats in FamilySearch Chat after RootsTech has ended.
+• Mobile App: Open the mobile Family Tree app on your device.
+Go to the More section.
+You see the FamilySearch Chat and, if you have allowed notifications from the Family Tree app on your device, the same messages you see online.
+These notifications also include chat messages that are sent to you.
+The messages remain in the list in FamilySearch Chat after RootsTech ends.

 Note: You may want to add your relatives to your contacts list to maintain connections after RootsTech has ended.